TheDreamer/beastie-work/patches/README.md

 	PR: ports/??????

+devel/gdcm

+	graphics/openjpeg was recently updated to v1.5.2 and then v2.1, with v1.5.2 moved to graphics/openjpeg15, for
+	the few ports that have trouble with 2.1.

+	This is one of those ports.

+	Problem is that both openjpeg and openjpeg15 can exist together on FreeBSD...with most ports that work with v2.1 depending on that, and the ports that don't having openjpeg15.
+This part is a good thing.
+But, cmake can't me asked to find out if a specific version of something is installed and how to include/link to that version.
+So, it sees that 2.1 is installed and returns that.

+	now gdcm claims to support OPENJPEG_MAJOR_VERSION of 1 and 2.
+It comes with source for 1.4.0 and 2.0.0.
+Though the default is to use the v1 version, there's an advanced define that can be used to select the v2 version.
+	Alternatively, which is what FreeBSD does, is the knob to have it use SYSTEM OPENJPEG (which is actually another port ;)

+	The first attempt to update this port failed because it OPJ_UINT32 wasn't defined, found it in `/usr/local/include/openjpeg-2.1/openjpeg.h` while not in `/usr/local/include/openjpeg.h` (_1.5.2_).
+So I thought its wanting the new openjpeg...so patch the Makefile to depend on it, and add `-I${LOCALBASE}/include/openjpeg-2.1` to `CFLAGS+=` before the `-I${LOCALBASE}/include`, and update LIB_DEPENDS.

+	It got further until it complained that there was no declaration for opj_get_reversible(), which is present in the openjpeg.h for the bundled 2.0.0 version (though it is strangely the only declaration without a comment block before it.)
+Because, tried searching through the nearly 2800 svn revisions to the openjpeg project (gave up have worked backward to revision 954)...to not find where it came into existence and then disappeared.

+	Though I had already concluded that the code didn't support v2.1, in fact there was mention of ABI incompatibilities just before this release.
+Though I was this that got me trying to see if I could find where this function was part of that reason...

+	So, it was how do I force it to use the graphics/openjpeg15 port?
+Decided I would go with forcing it early in the process with two patches in files (one new, one changed) and `post-patch:` entry in the Makefile.

+	The patch forces the openjpeg library to be `%%LOCALBASE%%/lib/libopenjpeg.so`, and Makefile replaces `%%LOCALBASE%%` with the value from `${LOCALBASE}`.
+Wonder if there's a way to do things this way with CFE, since have current where it copies files (and abuses single file copy nirvana)...but have a specific host where doing expand_template is desired.

+	PR: ports/<pending while things are read-only>

 editors/lazarus

 	This build dependency got updated, as did the port that depended on it.
 But, it wouldn't build.
 When it was